-Students are expected to take all reasonable economies, including the use of lowest airfares that include Saturday night stay over.
+Students are expected to take all reasonable economies, including the use of lowest airfares that are compatible with offsetting extra hotel costs.
 Travel is not supported unless most of the trip is spent on research activities.
 Summer trips home are not supported.

 3. If any funds are undistributed by May 1, they will be redistributed against unreimbursed claims in the proportion indicated above in 1.

-4. For reimbursement associated with any particular trip, within 2 weeks of the conclusion of the trip, students must provide the Departmental Administrator with:
+4. For reimbursement associated with any particular trip, within 2 weeks of the conclusion of the trip, students must provide the Departmental Administrative Coordinator with: